ResearchObject/ro-crate/docs/pages/use_cases/gide.md

 Furthermore, RO-Crate's extensibility and expressiveness made RO-Crate a technical choice with future-proofing in mind.
 As the GIDE project continues to evolve, the  RO-Crate profile can be extended to accommodate new metadata fields and vocabularies, as well indicating the locations of the data payloads themselves.
 In particular, the GIDE participants continue to study the intersection of RO-Crate and the [OME-Zarr](https://ngff.openmicroscopy.org/) format, which is emerging as a standard for storing bioimaging data in the cloud, for providing federated architectures with FAIR data and metadata.

+## RO-Crate as a common metadata exchange format

+{% include image.html src="assets/img/gide-metadata-export-pipeline.png" caption="foundingGIDE RO-Crate pipeline" alt="BioImage Archive, Image Data Resource and SSBD export RO-Crate to foundingGIDE, which generates JSON for indexing by ElasticSearch, visualised by Astro frontend" border=false %}

+foundingGIDE enables researchers to search across heterogeneous image data repositories (BioImage Archive, Image Data Resource and SSBD), by harvesting RO-Crate export of these repositories' metadata, indexing them and listing these in the [GIDE:BioImaging search portal](https://www.gide-project.org/portal).
+Faceted search is facilitated from the metadata.

+Because all the indexed RO-Crates are following the [GIDE RO-Crate profile](https://www.gide-project.org/ro-crate/search/1.0/profile) (which can be validated with [BIA RO-Crate validator](https://pypi.org/project/bia-ro-crate-validator/)), the user interface is able to give domain-specific filtering and display of the metadata, without exposing their technical implementation.

+{% include image.html src="assets/img/gide-search.png" caption="GIDE:BioImaging search portal" alt="Search in GIDE database, making use of faceted browsing to filter on Publisher, Organism, Imaging method, Year Published" border=false %}

 ## How detached RO-Crates are used in GIDE

 Version 1.2 of the RO-Crate specification introduced the _detached RO-Crate_: a `ro-crate-metadata.json` file that stands alone, with no associated data payload.
 This construct is purpose-built for the bioimaging case, where metadata is exchanged but the data-heavy images stay at their publishing resource.